halfhorst/dotfiles/README.md

 # dotfiles

 All the things I like for a cozy terminal experience, managed with `make` and `stow`.

-I'm sick of setting up dotfiles over and over and trying to remember the things I like.
-Hopefully, this will get me up and running on a new computer easy.
-It's organized by platform on different branches.
-So far I only have a need for an Ubuntu setup, but I'll add some more branches when the time comes.
+It's organized by platform on branches.
+So far I only have a need for an Ubuntu setup.

 ## Tasks to Get Around To
 - [ ]  Install autokey automatically on linux systems and map capslock to ctrl